As the UK and most of Europe gets colder in November, Malta was a fantastic place to go to get some sun and 25 degree weather.

 I went to Gourmet Bar & Grill for lunch where I had the cevapi with chips and salad and then relaxed in the afternoon.

 I went back to the dive school at 5pm to do a night dive.
 We drove to Cirkewwa and it was a cool experience to do a dive at night as everything is super heightened.

 Afterwards, I met up with Courtney and Ryan again for dinner at Peppinos.
 We shared the mussels and I had the seafood risotto.
 For dessert, we shared a chocolate fondue.

 Day 3 – Dive Course

 The last two dives of the course was the Deep Dive and Wreck Dive which were both in Cirkewwa.
 It was great to see the wrecks and even dive through them.

-I also moved hotels to St Julian’s which is has more buzz and in the evening, we went to Wigi’s which was amazing.
-We had complementary bread, cheese, olives and salami and we shared the calamari and I had the duck as a main.
+I also moved hotels to St Julian’s which is has more of a buzz.
+In the evening, we went to Wigi’s which was amazing.
+We had complimentary bread, cheese, olives and salami and shared the calamari starter and I had the duck as a main.
 For dessert, we shared the tiramisu and deconstructed cannoli.

 Afterwards, we went to The Thirsty Barber and had some cocktails with live music playing.

 We started the morning with brunch at Two Buoys.
 It’s a Melbourne inspired cafe and I had the breakfast board with avocado on toast, bircher museli with fruit and orange juice which was good.

 For dinner, we went to San Giuliano Restaurant where we shared the burrata, proscuitto, seafood pasta and salt crusted fish.